jkoz/jkoz.github.io/_posts/2016-12-17-prepare-ihet-period-3.md

     - closed center hyd sys with fix dis pump
     ![unloader](https://www.dropbox.com/s/a5oa6c36ezaqfv4/IMG_20161221_122612.jpg?raw=1)
     - demand type hyd sys with tandem fix dis pump (hi-low configuration)
+        - normally closed, provide more flow with light load
+        - when the load is high, the valve opens first pump's oil to tank, as we don't need too much flow
     ![tandem demand type](https://www.dropbox.com/s/z7heyww3qmnrrmw/IMG_20161221_113931.jpg?raw=1)
 - pressure reducing valves
     - allow a circuit to have a max operating pressure that is less than the max system pressure